osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysis.md

 - **External Effect**: impact to the operational environment of the system, i.e., the impact trace reached an outgoing propagation of the top-level system.

-- **Cycle**: the impact trace reaches an element in the trace that has been previously visited with the same error type.
+- **Propagation Cycle**: the impact trace reaches an element in the trace that has previously propgated the same error type on the same outgoing propagation point.

 - **No feature with out propagation**: an outgoing propagation has an outgoing connection to a feature of the top-level system, where that feature does not have an error propagation declared.
 The out propgation of the connection source represents the external effect.

+- **No Outgoing Connection**: we have an outgoing propagation on a feature that is not connected to another component.

+- **No In Propagation**: the destination feature of a connection does not have an incoming propagation declared.

+- **No Binding**: the outgoing propagation is for a binding point, but the binding has not been specified yet.

 Additional labels may be used for intermediate elements of the impact trace to indicate when an incoming type or type set is propagated as separate subtypes (**Subtype**), whether flow declarations in the core model are used when error flows are missing (**flowpath**), or when an incoming propagation is mapped to all outgoing propagations (**All out props**).